lruepke/HTF_lecture/summer2025/_sources/lectures/L04/Exercise.rst.txt

     - make a copy of the 1-layer case directory
     - change the mesh to have two layers
     - assign different permeabilities to the two layers
+    - change the bottom boundary conditions to constant temperature (1000 °C)

 Change the mesh